 These effects can be even more severe if Percocet is consumed with alcohol.
 The Drug Abuse Warning Network (DAWN) notes that in 2011, there were over 31,500 people treated in emergency rooms in the US because of taking oxycodone and alcohol.
 Because alcohol is also a central nervous system depressant, it intensifies the side effects of Percocet and increases the risk of a deadly overdose.

 Another dangerous side effect of Percocet is the potential for misuse and abuse.
-Like other opiates, Percocet has a high potential for addiction, especially when the drug is taken incorrectly or used for its euphoric effects.
+Like other opiates, Percocet has a high potential for addiction, especially when the drug is taken incorrectly.

 Additionally, the acetaminophen in Percocet can cause severe damage to the liver in high doses.
 People who take too much may be putting themselves at risk of liver failure.